Diocese of Hong Kong: Politics

-Traditionally, Catholics in Hong Kong tend to support the pro-democracy camp, despite this there are also many Catholics that support the pro-Beijing camp.
-Notably, former Chief Executive of Hong Kong Donald Tsang and Carrie Lam and current Chief Executive of Hong Kong John Lee are Catholics.
+Catholics in Hong Kong tend to support the pro-democracy camp.
+Despite this there are also many Catholics that support the pro-Beijing camp.
+Notably, former Chief Executive of Hong Kong Donald Tsang, Carrie Lam and current Chief Executive of Hong Kong John Lee are Catholics.

-In July 2022, the Vatican's unofficial representative in Hong Kong, monsignor Javier Herrera-Corona, warned that religious freedoms were over in Hong Kong due to pressure from mainland Chinese authorities, with one person summarizing the monsignor's message as "Hong Kong is not the great Catholic beachhead it was."
+In July 2022, the Vatican's unofficial representative in Hong Kong, monsignor Javier Herrera-Corona, warned that religious freedom had ended in Hong Kong due to pressure from mainland Chinese authorities, with one person summarizing the monsignor's message as "Hong Kong is not the great Catholic beachhead it was."

 In May 2023, the United States government released the 2022 Report on International Religious Freedom, which stated religious leaders reported that they were self-censoring politically sensitive content, and not appointing clergy members who were critical of the Hong Kong government.

 In May 2023, the diocese announced that it would not hold any commemorations for the Tiananmen Square massacre, an annual tradition in Hong Kong since 1989 that was last celebrated in 2021.